elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_sign_up.md

 introduction into what it feels like to add features to a Phoenix application.

-The first step towards adding authentication features is taken care of, and we'll work towards working sign up and login features in the next chapter.
+The first step towards adding authentication features is taken care of, and we'll work towards working sign up and sign in features in the next chapter.